Howard Smith (company): Tugboats

 Howard Smith was the largest operator of tugboats in Australia, operating both in its own right and in partnerships.
 It also had operations in Bougainville and Suva.
-In June 1987, a 75% share (100% from December 1989) in salvage and ocean towing business North British Marine Group of Hull.
+In June 1987, a 75% share (100% from December 1989) in salvage and ocean towing business North British Marine Group of Hull was purchased.
 In 1993 the Alexandria Towing Group business, the largest in the United Kingdom, was purchased.
 In May 2001 the 90 vessel tugboat operation was sold to Adsteam Marine.

 Iron & steel

 In 1918 Howard Smith took a shareholding in Vickers Commonwealth Steel Products.
 In May 1928 it took a 19% shareholding in a partnership with Hoskins Iron & Steel, Dorman Long and Baldwins to form Australian Iron & Steel.
 It was heavily involved in the building of the Port Kembla steelworks.
 It also owned Southern Portland Cement which operated a cement plant at Berrima and a quarry at Marulan.
 In October 1935, Howard Smith's iron and steel interests were sold to BHP.